 Right around this time, I sold my first original book concept to a publisher and began dabbling in animation.
 I created a TV series called Farm Force and made a short film which won the Viewer’s Choice Award in the 2005 Nextoons: Nicktoons Film Festival.

 Since 2003, I have written and illustrated a ton of children’s books as well as created and executive-produced the Emmy-nominated children’s TV series Tasty Time with ZeFronk which aired on numerous Disney Channels from 2008-2016.
-I don’t do what I do for the accolades and honors but it’s nice to know that the work I’ve done has resonated with others.
+I don’t do what I do for the accolades or publicity, but it’s nice to know that the work I’ve done has resonated with others.

 I am currently raising two teenagers, working on more original book projects and giving presentations to schools and organizations.
 I also ride my bike a lot, make home cooked-meals, play with the dog, practice my three-ball juggling and occasionally stare blankly into space.